Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: Introduction

-An important drawback of the theory of generalized standard materials and its variational formulation is the need to enforce the principle of maximum dissipation, which yields evolution laws that comply with the normality condition, thus precluding, in principle, non-associative models.
-Nevertheless, extensions to non-associativity can be made by introducing state-dependent dissipation potentials.
+An important limitation of the theory of generalized standard materials and its variational formulation is the restriction imposed by the principle of maximum dissipation.
+This condition implies the normality law for the evolution equations and thus, in principle, excludes non-associative models.
+Nevertheless, extensions to non-associativity can be made by considering certain state-dependent dissipation potentials.
 References in this line of work include \citep{mosler2009,mosler2010,francfort2013,francfort2018,luege2018}.
 These developments are essential from a practical standpoint because a variational structure is no longer restricted to associative models, accounting for more realistic representations of, for instance, plasticity in geomaterials and in metals under cyclic loading.

-In the framework of the energetic formulation, we propose a model that couples the phase-field approach to fatigue, as suggested by \citet{Alessi2017fatigue} and \citet{carrara2018}, to the main mechanisms of cyclic plasticity.
-The proposed model includes multi-surface kinematic hardening and a non-associative ratcheting variable \citep{houlsby2017}, as well as gradient-enhanced isotropic hardening/softening.
-The coupling of the fatigue process to cyclic plasticity renders a general framework that encompasses the characteristic behavior of both high- and low-cycle fatigue in a thermodynamically consistent setting.
+In the framework of the energetic formulation, we propose a model that couples the phase-field approach to fatigue, as suggested by \citet{Alessi2017fatigue} and \citet{carrara2020}, to the main mechanisms of cyclic plasticity.
+The proposed model includes multi-surface kinematic hardening and a non-associative ratcheting variable \citep{houlsby2017}, as well as gradient-enhanced isotropic hardening/softening, governed by its own characteristic length scale.
+The coupling of the phase-field-based fatigue model to cyclic plasticity renders a general framework that encompasses the characteristic behavior of both high- and low-cycle fatigue in a thermodynamically consistent setting and is able to objectively represent fatigue crack growth with plasticity.
+Several examples are presented to highlight the versatility of the proposed framework to capture representative responses under both force loading and displacement loading.

 This paper is organized as follows.
 To establish the modeling framework, section 2 presents the energetic formulation applied to a general class of dissipative solids with gradient-enhanced internal variables.
 These concepts are then used to construct the fatigue model with cyclic plasticity in section 3, with numerical experiments presented in section 4.